 The door needs to be opened and the lock assembly properly checked.
 Once the problem is diagnosed and the blockage (if any) is removed, the gears need to be lubricated and cleaned so that the lock system can work properly.

 Sometimes due to a collision or an accident, some of the internal parts including the door lock actuator can get damaged.
-While getting the car fixed after a crash, ask the mechanic to also make sure if all the parts in the dented area are working properly and without a problem.
+While getting the car fixed after a crash, ask the mechanic to also make sure that all the parts in the dented area are working properly and without a problem.

 Door Lock Actuator Troubleshooting